maurges/every-rust-gui-library/notes.md

 X11 and opengl, lol.
 What is this, 2018?

-The author also provides all linux libraries, even a nixos shell, impure though.
+The author also provides all linux libraries this depends on in a list, and also a nixos shell, impure though.
 Nice.

 fltk-sys compilation is silent.
 What I like about haskell build systems is that compilation of libraries is shown as well.